Salt Lake Bible College

 -

 All text pages must be numbered in the upper right-hand corner, ¾ to 1 inch from the top edge of the paper and even with the right margin starting with the first page of the text and using Arabic numbers and are to be in regular, non-bold and non-italic, black type.
 The Arabic numbers begin with the first page of Chapter 1 or the first page of the Introduction if the Introduction is part of the main body of the thesis, and continue throughout the study, and appendices.
 On pages printed in landscape, the page number should be placed in the same position as on the other pages.
 All page numbers must be of the same typeface and type size as the text of the paper.
-Do not place periods, parentheses, hyphens, dashes, or any other letters or marks before or after the page numbers.
+Do not place periods, parentheses, hyphens, dashes, or any other letters or marks before or after the page number.

 - Bibliography and Reference pages are not numbered but they are titled using the same formatting as CHAPTER HEADINGS.

-• Fonts and Page setup:
+- Fonts and Page setup:

 - Font size and placement instructions are given on Title Page guidelines for the Title Page.